 Samba does not need to support the concept of Print Monitors since these only apply to local printers whose driver can make use of a bi-directional link for communication.
 This field should be "NULL".
-On a remote NT print server, the Print Monitor for a driver must already be installed prior to adding the driver or else the RPC will fail setdriver <printername> <drivername> Execute a SetPrinter() command to update the printer driver associated with an installed printer.
+On a remote NT print server, the Print setdriver <pri>printername> <drivername> Execute a SetPrinter() command to update the printer driver associated with an installed printer.
 The printer driver must already be correctly installed on the print server.